Robbie-Palmer/recipes/_posts/2015-09-01-chicken-chorizo-risotto.md

 5. Add chicken stock and passata to saucepan and bring to the boil
 6. Reduce to a simmer and add italian seasoning
 7. Simmer for 25-30 minutes, stirring regularly
-8. To serve, grate cheese over the top and season with black pepper
+8. Serve in a bowl, with self-service black pepper and permesan cheese; and a side of garlic bread